Mourners put wreaths on coffins of Indians mistakenly killed by security forces | Law-Order

 Shah said an investigation had been ordered to identify loopholes in the security strategy at a time when hundreds of members of the security forces are patrolling Mon district.
 "Such misfortunate incidents are being investigated by the army at the highest level," he said.

 The army expressed "deep regret" over the intelligence lapse but residents have demanded a shutdown of its operations, with army camps moved out of civilian areas.
-Police registered a complaint against a paramilitary unit over the incident, saying there had been no police guide nor a request for one from security forces.
+Police registered a complaint against a unit of the Special Forces in the Indian Army over the incident, saying there had been no police guide nor a request for one from security forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)